 The first things you look for on a dress or blouse that you like is the care label symbols.
 Can you drop it off at the dry cleaners to have it cleaned, or can you toss it in the washer at home?
 When it comes to shopping for clothing, garment care labels influence purchasing decisions.
 Whatever your preference, properly caring for clothing based on the manufacturer’s instructions ensures that garments look better and last longer.
 This will save you time and money.

 The Federal Trade Commission (FTC) Care Labeling Rule requires clothing manufacturers and importers to provide regular care instructions through the use of care labels.
 These care instructions divide into six basic categories.
 They are washing, bleaching, drying, ironing, dry cleaning, and warnings.
 Instructions can be spelled out, as in “Machine wash & Tumble dry.”
 Many manufacturers use graphic symbols in addition to the written instructions — a kind of shorthand for care techniques.
 The symbols and standards used here in the United States vary from those used in Europe and other countries.

-Check out this handy garment care symbol chart for more information:
+Check out the handy garment care symbol chart at the beginning of this page for more information:

 Here are some things to remember:

 - The water temperature specified on the care label is the maximum recommended temperature.
 If the label recommends hot water, you may use cold or medium temperatures with no concern.

 - If the label does not mention bleach, you may use commercially available bleaches without harming the garment.